camh/CHGridView/README.markdown

 - Original iPhone: about 12 - 30 fps.
 - iPhone 3G3: about 30 - 50 fps.

 Admittedly, performance could be better.
-I'm not an incredibly experienced programmer, so I'm not privy to a lot of formal programming knowledge.
 If you see something that could be better, send an email to [me@cameron.io](mailto:me@cameron.io).